dcrowTMH/stock_prediction/.ipynb_checkpoints/README-checkpoint.md

 data_load_stock.ipynb
 - Start to obtain the price using yfinance library
+- Convert the data into table for three stock only.
+(Next step: Try with wide range of stock)
+- Plan:
-- Next step: Convert the data we needed and transform it into a csv file Connect SQL or Docker to upload it
+    - Connect SQL or Docker to upload it
-             It can be updated by server automation
+    - Research for stock price prediction equation
+    - Dash Board build up